MTG/gaia/README.md

 Linux:

-- Install dependencies (Ubuntu/Debian):
+- Install dependencies (Ubuntu/Debian)

     $ apt-get install build-essential libqt4-dev libyaml-dev swig python-dev pkg-config

-- online help for WAF (build system)
+- Online help for WAF (build system)

     $ ./waf --help

-- configure with the desired options:
+- Configure with the desired options

     $ ./waf configure --download [--with-python-bindings] [--with-stlfacade] [--with-asserts] [--with-cyclops]

     NOTE: in order to link Essentia library with Gaia, do not use --with-stlfacade option

-- compile libgaia.a:
+- Compile libgaia.a:

     $ ./waf

+- Install (to install system-wide you might need ```sudo```)

     $ ./waf install [--destdir=/where/ever/]

-- build documentation (optional), it will be located at build/doc/ folder:
+- Build documentation (optional), it will be located at build/doc/ folder

     $ ./python src/doc/regenerate_docstring.py